Lilspartan/Gabir-Rebuild/posts/iracing-liveries-guide.md

 This author uses a free open-source editing program called [GIMP](https://www.gimp.org/), which is very powerful but has a steep learning curve.
 There are tons of tutorials on the web to help bring newcomers up to speed.
 Did we mention it's free?
 This tutorial uses GIMP screenshots going forward, but the information should apply to any layered photo-editing software.

 To begin, open the iRacing interface, select the car you want to paint in the "My Content/Cars" tab, then click "Paint Car" at the bottom right.
 To the right of the 3D model of the car, you'll see a blue "Download Template" button.
 Open the downloaded ZIP file in your photo editor, and you'll see a 2048x2048 pixel flat representation of every paintable panel on the car.
-Many cars open in a uniform medium blue, but some have real-world default liveries that have a lot more going on visually
+Many cars open in a uniform medium blue, but some have real-world default liveries that have a lot more going on visually.

 <Image url = "iRacingPaintTutorial5.webp" caption = "A freshly-opened iRacing car template in GIMP." />